TheTechOddBug/lon-mirror/README.md

 a semantic analyzer

-It is:
+OMNIA is:

-a structural stability measurement layer across systems
+a structural stability measurement layer

 ---